Connectivity In The Time Of Covid

-DB: Coming out of two years of a global pandemic, what do you think has been the biggest learning point for the telecoms sector?
+The launch DB: Coming out of two years of a global pandemic, what do you think has been the biggest learning point for the telecoms sector?

 Phadke: If there’s anything the telecoms sector can learn, it’s just how critical connectivity is in today’s digital world.
 The demand for virtual collaboration at a time of international lockdowns completely transformed the way we live and do business.
 For businesses, COVID-19 acted like an incubator, pushing them to accelerate digital transformation to improve operations – it heightened the interest in the demand for emerging technologies like 5G.